matboivin/21sh/doc/process.md

 ### Lexer

+- Pass the command line to the lexer
-- Tokenize the input.
+- Tokenize the input
+  - Process input char by char
-- Send the command line to the lexer.
+- Pass the tokens to the parser

 #### Quoting/escaping meta-characters